ShuraZeryck/data-engineering-zoomcamp-final-zeryck/README.md

 I used Terraform as IaC, and Airflow for workflow orchestration (batch data).
 This first round of DAGs completes the following tasks:

 1. Downloads the zip files
-2. Extracts the csvs
+2. Extracts the csvs, and ReadMes
-3. Converts them to parquet
+3. Converts the csvs to parquet
-4. Uploads them to GCS
+4. Uploads the files to GCS
-5. Creates external BQ tables from them
+5. Creates external BQ tables from the parquets

 At this point, I explored the data a bit with the BQ UI.
 I tried making partitioned/clustered tables (using these __ fields), but the query performance was unaffected, so I decided not to move forward with that.
 I made tables with the BQ UI using these commands: